cse110-fa22-group22/cse110-fa22-group22/admin/misc/rules.md

-Sample Team Working Agreement
+Team Working Agreement
-Term (Example: Autumn 201X)
-Creation XX/XX/XXXX; Revised XX/XX/XXXX (If revised)
+Term (Fall 2022)
+Creation 10/11/2022;
-1) Group Identification
+Group Identification
-Lab section # –
-Table # –
-Instructor –
+Instructor – Navya
-Team Name (Optional) –
+Team Name – Team 22

-Team member info:
+## Team member info:

-NAME:	EMAIL:	PHONE:	OTHER:
-Teammate 1
-Teammate 2
-Teammate 3
-Teammate 4
+Varun Singhal

+Mustansir Taquee

+Anh Vuong

+Jack Chou

+Paul Nguyen

+Stephen Wilcox

+Subash Katel

+Yaohui Chen

+Zijian Su

-2) Primary Means of Communication and Expectations
+1. Primary Means of Communication and Expectations

-State your team’s agreed upon various means of communication and expectations for response.
-(Example: All members will be expected to read emails from anyone in the group on a daily basis and respond in not more than 12 hours.)
+- Text Message correspondance should not take more than 3 hours for a colleague to get back before 6 PM.
+Pull requests require 4 approvals to be committed to main and should be done 36 hours in advance of the deadline for bug checks and etc...

-3) Scheduling Meetings (Schedule at least one meeting as part of constructing your team agreement.)
+2. Scheduling Meetings (Schedule at least one meeting as part of constructing your team agreement.)

-Agreed upon means of scheduling meetings.
-(Example: Team will agree, at the end of each class, to set any meetings times and agenda needed before the next class and beyond if possible.
-Team members will take turns to send out a reminder of the meeting with an agenda within eight hours after the class.)
+- Team Members will agree on a time to set meetings and we will update this rules when we do.
+Team leads will create agenda points for the next meeting and take notes.
+If a member is unable to attend please let us know 24 hours in advance - and what you were working on so we can fill everyone in.

+3. Voting

+- Decisions regarding the project should be brought forth to team members and should be a voting process by majority vote.

-4) General Responsibilities for All Team Members
+4. General Responsibilities for All Team Members

-This element of the team working agreement is the list of rules/agreements or the contract that all members agrees to live by.

-5) Specific Team Member Responsibilities/Deadlines (Optional)

-This section may be used to record specific tasks or responsibilities particular team members have assumed.
+- Work Early and Communicate Early.
+This is an open channel of communication come forth with any issues and ideas ASAP.

-6) Conflict Resolution
+5. Conflict Resolution

-Each team should have an agreed-upon approach to addressing issues that may arise.
-For example, if a team member is not meeting deadlines, the team agrees to do X [specific action decided by the team] to address the problem before bringing the issue to a TA or professor.
+- We will bring any conflicts up and vote as a team.
+2 warnings before we go to TA.
+Team will decide what to do before we go to TA or professor.
+If a conflict is due to harrassment, respect, etc... team lead will bring it up to the TA immediately.

+6. Daily Standup
+- Must require deadlines of when you plan to start something by and when you will TRY to get it done by.
+Write down what you plan to do, or what you have done regarding the project.
+If you have done nothing that day mention what you want in terms of goal for the project.

-7) Expectations of Faculty and GTA’s
+7. Expectations of Faculty and GTA’s

-Suggested Statement:
-If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
+- If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
 Staff will be available to meet with teams to resolve issues.

-8) Team Signatures

-Include signature for each student.